Skip to main content

 • data

 next_action is a hint, not an execution chain.
 Examples include run, report, and none.
-Help output is the exception: visor --help and no-command invocation print usage text instead of an envelope.
+Help and version output are the exceptions: visor --help, visor -h, and no-command invocation print usage text instead of an envelope, while visor --version and visor -v print the package version.